godwins3/dustapi/SECURITY.md

 Thanks for your help!

-The Dust community and I thank you for that. 🙇
+The dustapi community and I thank you for that. 🙇